ibudasov/ibudasov.github.io/Azure.md

 - Federation services: Microsoft Entra ID includes federation services, and many third-party services like Facebook.
 - Flat structure: Microsoft Entra users and groups are created in a flat structure.
 - Managed service: Microsoft Entra ID is a managed service.
 You manage only users, groups, and policies.

+User Account types
+- Cloud ID — A user account with a cloud identity is defined only in Microsoft Entra ID.
+- Directore synchronized ID — User accounts that have a directory-synchronized identity are defined in an on-premises Active Directory
+- Guest User — Guest user accounts are defined outside Azure.
+Examples include user accounts from other cloud providers, and Microsoft accounts like an Xbox LIVE account.

 # RBAC